2006 San Diego Chargers season: Week 15: vs. Kansas City Chiefs

-at Qualcomm Stadium, San Diego

 After a 3-point loss earlier in the year, the Chargers were set to split the season series with the Kansas City Chiefs.
 Kansas City meanwhile was reeling from a loss against Baltimore, and the death of the team's owner, Lamar Hunt.
 In this game the Chargers were again led to victory by LaDainian Tomlinson who scored twice, breaking the NFL single-season scoring record held by Paul Hornung for the last 46 years.
 The latter was an 85-yard touchdown rush which is the longest of his career.
 He also broke Shaun Alexander and Priest Holmes's shared Single Season Rushing TD record by getting 28 rushing touchdowns and added to the record he set last week for total touchdowns with 31 (28 rushing, 3 receiving).
 Moreover, he set the record for most consecutive Multi-Touchdown Games with 8.

 With the win, the Chargers improved to 12–2.

 Week 16: at Seattle Seahawks

-at Qwest Field, Seattle

 San Diego took the lead late in the second quarter when Philip Rivers threw a TD to WR Vincent Jackson, giving San Diego a 7–0 lead going into halftime.
 Rivers had a bad first half completing only 1 of 10 passes, the only completion being a touchdown.
 The 3rd quarter saw San Diego add to their lead making it 10–0.
 But Seattle RB Shaun Alexander narrowed the gap with a rushing TD making it 10–7, San Diego would answer back with a field goal to make it 13–7, but on Seattle's ensuing drive they allowed another Alexander TD to make the score 14–13 and they would allow a field goal to give Seattle a 17–13 lead.
 With time running out San Diego drove down the field and Rivers would connect with a 37-yd pass to Jackson to give the Chargers a 20–17 lead with only :29 seconds remaining.
 The defense would hold and the Chargers continued their winning ways setting a team record 13th win.
 The win also clinched a first round bye and set up the Chargers to control their own destiny the next week against Arizona, as a win would clinch them homefield advantage throughout the playoffs.

 With the win, the Chargers improved to 13–2.